savonet/book/language.md

 - : unit = ()
 ```

+The command `print`{.liquidsoap} was evaluated and displays its argument and
-which is the result of printing and the indication that we did not define a
+then the result is shown, in the same format as above: `-` means that we did not
-variable, that the result is of type `unit` and that its value is `()`.
+define a variable, the type of the result is `unit` and its value is `()`.
 The
 meaning of these is detailed below.
 In the following, all examples starting by
-`#` are being entered in the interactive mode.
+`#` indicate that they are being entered in the interactive mode.

 ### Inferred types